4 photos

 2 photos

-Clear Douglas fir.
+Made from vertical grain Douglas fir.
 Legs turned on the lathe.

 2 photos